Replacing or changing a number plate

 If you are applying for the same plate number (these are known as customised plates) or personalised plates, your new plates will be ordered and mailed to you.
 You need to keep the old plate on the rear of your vehicle until you receive your new plates.
 For a vehicle with 2 plates, keep the plate that is in the best condition on the rear of your vehicle.
 You must hand in the old plate when the new plates arrive.

-Replace cloned plates
+Replace cloned or illegal copies of plates

 If your standard number plates have been cloned, we will replace them free of charge.
 Cloned plates are illegal copies of your number plates that use your number and letter combination to avoid infringements.